erebe/hmailfilter/README.md

 # hmailfilter

-Managing rules with procmail is too cumbersome for me (specially if genericty is required) So instead this programme with parse email headers, use the associated rules, and print the destination folder for procmail.
+Managing rules with procmail is too cumbersome for me (especially if genericity is required) So instead this programme will parse email headers, use the associated rules, and print the destination folder for procmail to use it.

 You can see rule and filters examples in src/Main.